- DefinitionDevising project idea, defining the aim and main components

 Impacts on people, planet, and prosperity

 This project will provide local job opportunities, whilst supporting the nursery through the economic benefits of regenerative agroforestry (e.g. income diversification and economic resilience).
-The agroforestry system will center around the production of cocoa as a viable financial business model.
+The agroforestry system will center around the production of cocoa, coffee & timber as a viable financial business model.

 The Anauá Nursery focuses specifically on hiring farm staff from deprived families.
 It cooperates with local organisations supporting minorities or disadvantaged groups in society such as MST, Quilombola, and indigenous people from the region.
 The upscaling of agroforestry will enable more people to be hired, whilst the system itself will provide additional social benefits such as cleaner water and increased recreational value.